kellyyfoo/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

 - Update existing resources
 - Delete resources

-Recall that Openshift implements a controller model: the REST data structure contains the specification, and controllers performs any operations required to conform to the specification.
-This also makes it easy for you to store and version the REST specification in a source control repository.
-If you make changes, just re-apply the specification via the command line tool.

 ###  Command Line Terminal

-You may run this part of the lab from any terminal where the oc command is installed.
-If your lab environment is provided on the IBM public cloud, you will be using the web terminal.
-Instructions to access the web terminal is at: [Lab Setup](https://github.com/IBM/openshift-workshop-was/tree/master/setup).
+The oc command is already installed on your VM's terminal.

-After you get into the your command line terminal, clone the lab to your local directory via:
+Open a terminal window from the VM and clone the lab to your local directory via:

 ```
 git clone https://github.com/IBM/openshift-workshop-was.git